FindoraNetwork/findora-wiki/docs/general/run-a-test-node.md

 chmod a+rwx  stt
 ```

-The three applications above are:
+The these applications above are:
 ```
 tendermint application
 findora application